GhayathAl-Obaidi/GhayathAl-Obaidi/README.md

 ### Hey Everyone!

 My name is Ghayath Al-Obaidi.
 I love learning about new technology and experimenting with it.
-I'm passionate about Business Analysis, Cloud Computing, Data Science and Machine Learning.
+I'm passionate about Cloud Computing, Data Science and Machine Learning.

 ![Ghayath's GitHub Stats](https://github-readme-stats.vercel.app/api?username=GhayathAlobaidi&theme=vue-dark)